 When a dental emergency occurs, the very last thing you should do is put it off.
 After all, damaged teeth do not get better on their own, and neither do oral infections.
 At Galleria Dental, our goal is to determine the exact cause of your dental issue, get you out of discomfort, and protect your natural teeth however possible.
 Dr. Eric Tolliver is an expert when it comes to performing everything from oral surgery to cosmetic dentistry.
-Don’t wait to give his office a call to get your dental emergency treated!
+Don’t wait to give his dental office a call to get pain relieving emergency dentistry in Springfield, MO!

 Use dental floss to remove potential food debris from between your teeth.
 If discomfort does not go away, take ibuprofen to reduce it.
 If any swelling appears, apply a cold compress to your cheek for about 10 minutes at a time.
 Remove it after 10 minutes and reapply for up to one hour.